 Define a combo box (drop-down list) property

-A combo box (or drop-down list) allows a message sender to click the list and then select one of the values that the form designer has defined.
-For example, a list named Server Type might include the values Outlook Email, Oracle DB, and EC2.
+A combo box (or drop-down list) allows a message sender to click the list or type to search, and then select one of the values that the form designer has defined.
+For example, a list named Server Type might include the values Outlook Email, Oracle DB, EC2, and POP1.

-Here's how this example property will appear to the message sender:
+Here's how this example appears to the message sender when they search for a combo box property:

 To define the property, specify the following details and then click Create Property or Save Changes: